 If your Field Day group is operating in the Class A or F category, and are at least a two-transmitter entry, you have two more ways of adding operating excitement to your event.
 Groups at 2A or 2F (or higher) may add a dedicated GET ON THE AIR station (GOTA) that uses a call sign that is different from the primary station call.
-This station may be operated by any amateur licensed within the last year.
-In addition, it may be operated by those holding Novice licenses or by those considered "generally inactive licensees".
+This station may be operated by newly licensed amateurs and other generally inactive licensees.
 Non-licensed individuals may participate in this station, but only under the direct supervision of a properly licensed control operator.
 It may be operated on any Field Day band (HF or VHF) or mode, provided it is under the direct supervision of a control operator that has license privileges that includes that band and mode.
 The complete guidelines are found in Field Day Rule 4.1.1. as well as in two FAQs in this packet.